vimeo/psalm/docs/running_psalm/configuration.md

   hideExternalErrors="[bool]"
 >
 ```
-whether or not to show issues in files that are used by your project files, but which are not included in `<projectFiles>`.
+Whether or not to show issues in files that are used by your project files, but which are not included in `<projectFiles>`.
 Defaults to `false`.

 #### cacheDirectory
 ```xml